 Your teeth play many important roles in your mouth.
 If your teeth become damaged or develop decay, treatment is needed right away.
 Ideally, damaged teeth are restored with treatments such as fillings or crowns.
 However, if the teeth are severely damaged, the best solution is often to extract them and then replace them.
 When teeth are extracted, the bone left behind can be jagged and uneven.
-At Anchorage Dental Associates, we can smooth out the jawbone, making tooth replacement easier, with bone re-contouring.
+At Spalding Dental, we can smooth out the jawbone, making tooth replacement easier, with bone re-contouring.

 What is Bone Re-Contouring?

 Bone re-contouring also called an alveoloplasty, is a procedure that is performed to reshape and recontour your jawbone.
 It is often performed following a tooth extraction or tooth loss.
 One of the primary benefits of this procedure is that, in smoothing the jawbone, we can help establish the shape of your jawbone.
 This can aid in proper healing following an extraction.
 Additionally, by smoothing the jawbone, placing dental restorations, particularly dentures, is made easier.